 - Catch the ferry to Pictou, Nova Scotia before heading north to Cape Breton island and settling by Lake Ainslie.
 Here, it’s worth paying the Hector Heritage centre a visit and setting foot on a replica of Ship Hector.
 This was the boat that first brought settlers from Scotland to Nova Scotia.

 - Visit Inverness and look out for the colourful sands that are known as the Mermaid’s Tears.
 The next route is the Cabot Trail, a coastal path that rises from sea level to 3,000-feet, affording stunning views.

 A self-drive tour of New Brunswick and the neighbouring maritime provinces is a wonderful way to explore these beautiful regions at a leisurely pace.
 It is possible to cover a lot of ground and see a host of different landmarks and attractions without hurrying.
 Following a rough itinerary allows time to stop, take in the views, capture photographs and savour those magical moments.

 Find out more about our Scenic Maritime Canada Self Drive today.

 Canada has been a popular holiday destination for many years but it has emerged as a real contender for the best place to visit in 2019.
-Offering a vast array of wildlife and adventure experiences in a breathtaking setting, Canada provides the chance to see polar bears in their natural habitat and canoe along rivers flanked by mountains and black bears, as well epic driving holidays along coastal routes that offer views of lighthouses, snow-capped peaks, ocean waves and sun-dappled forests.
+Offering a vast array of Canadian wildlife and adventure experiences in a breathtaking setting, this beautiful country provides the chance to see polar bears in their natural habitat and canoe along rivers flanked by mountains and black bears, as well epic driving holidays along coastal routes that offer views of lighthouses, snow-capped peaks, ocean waves and sun-dappled forests.

-Start planning your 2019 holiday to Canada now.
+Start planning your multi centre holiday to Canada now.